deveshXm/DevChat/README.md

 # DevChat

--DevChat helps developers to connect and share their ideas and thoughts.
+DevChat helps developers to connect and share their ideas and thoughts.

 ### Running the server :